Tiny-Foxes/kitsu-template/README.md

 ## Writing Libraries

 There's really no limit to what you can write for a library.
-Since the only requirements you have are the requirements you give yourself, you can write any library you want. `mirin-syntax` is a good starting example on how to write a library for the Kitsu template, but there are some important things to consider.
+Since the only requirements you have are the requirements you give yourself, you can write any library you want, but there are a few important things to consider.

 1. If you need a certain library to function, include it! remember to use `import` for anything you'll need.
 1. Try to keep your library local to avoid interfering with other libraries.
 Even the included standard library is local!
 2. If you write a library and you need to add an actor, you should do this with `FG[#FG + 1] = Def.ActorFrame {}`.
 This is the same `FG` that is created in `env.lua` and added to the ActorFrame in `init.lua`.
-This `FG` ActorFrame has an update loop already provided that will broadcast an `Update` message every frame.
+This `FG` ActorFrame has an update loop already provided that will call `UpdateCommand` every frame.
 3. Another thing to consider if you write your own standard library is that you may need to write your own mod loader as well.
 This is why one is included.
 It may not make writing a mod loader clear, but it will give you an idea of what it may expect from your standard library.
+4. You're more than welcome to submit your library to the [Template Library Repository](https://github.com/Tiny-Foxes/kitsu-template-libraries/)!
+Once approved, it will be listed with others in an easy-to-find location.

 Generally, a library is written as follows:
 ```lua